austinzheng/clojure-firefly/README.md

 ## Features

 - Integration with redis
+- View either a single blog post or any range of posts
 - Create, edit, preview, and delete blog posts
-- View a single blog post
-- View a configurable range of blog posts
-- Rudimentary access control for blog admin tools
+- Log in as administrator to manage blog

 ## To Be Done